You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 Our grads landed jobs quickly — the majority of job-seeking grads accepted offers within 2 months of starting their job search.
 Our report defined a job as employment or engagement as a contractor that is: paid, at least 20 hours of work per week; and anticipated to be at least three months in duration at the time of job acceptance.

 Our grads made competitive salaries.
 Our job-seeking graduates surveyed for our 2019 Jobs Report who accepted full-time salaried jobs and disclosed their compensation had an average starting salary of $74,566.* *The average starting salary for students who took full-time contract, internship, apprenticeship, or freelance roles and disclosed compensation was $33/hr.
 Average pay for a part-time role was $24/hr (see full Jobs Report report here).

 Our 2019 Jobs Report provides details about our 2018 graduates, including job placement rates, average starting salaries, and the length of time it took to accept a job offer.
 This year’s report features data from over 800 students across five campuses in four cities — New York City, London, Washington, D.C., Houston — and our online program.
 Plus, job placement stats for our Data Science program are now available.

 We were the first bootcamp to release independently verified jobs data in 2014, setting the bar for the industry.
 We remain committed to delivering accurate, verified numbers, and that’s why today even 5 years later, we still issue a third party verified report.
 To learn more about our reporting standards, dig in to our 2019 Jobs Report here.
+See what other students are saying and check out our page on Career Karma!
 Interested in making a change?
 Our Admissions advisors are available to chat with you about Flatiron School’s application process, curriculum, and career services—you can schedule a call here.